getodk/docs/odk1-src/index.rst

 - **ODK JavaRosa** is a Java library that renders forms complying with the ODK XForm specification.
 - **XLSForm** defines an Excel format for designing forms.

-If the above tools do not meet your needs, the :doc:`odk-2-intro` may be a better fit.
-Compare features with the guide for :doc:`select-tool-suite`.

 For a complete list of our projects, check out `Open Data Kit on Github <https://github.com/opendatakit>`_.